DavidHansen84/David_Hansen_sp1/README.md

 # David_Hansen_sp1
-To open the app double click on the WDTapp.html icon.
+To open the app by double click on the WDTapp.html icon.

 log in staff members:
     Press the "In" button and click on the staff member you want to log in.